playcanvas/pcui-graph/docs/Graph.md

 ▸ **getGraphPosition**(): `any`

-get the current center position of the viewport in the graph
+Get the current center position of the viewport in the graph

 #### Returns